karthikraj-duraisamy/karthikraj-duraisamy.github.io/_posts/2016-11-24-android-app-shortcuts.md

 </manifest>
 {% endhighlight xml %}

-The *'meta-data'* mentioned in the Androidmanifest file needs to be placed into the Launcher activity tag.
+The *'meta-data'* mentioned in the Android manifest file needs to be placed into the Launcher activity tag.
 That’s it.
 Now we can see the App Shortcuts for the app icon.
 See the result below,

 ![Appshortcuts demo](/assets/shortcuts/manifest_shortcuts_simple.png)

-In case, we wants to have some Activity to be listed in back stack and when user clicks on back button we may need to take them to <strong>Dashboard</strong> or <strong>Main screen</strong>, then we can have a stack of *'Activities'* in the *'shortcuts xml'* like the below code.
+In case, we want to have some Activity to be listed in the back stack and when the user clicks on the back button we may need to take them to <strong>Dashboard</strong> or <strong>Main screen</strong>, then we can have a stack of *'Activities'* in the *'shortcuts xml'* like the below code.

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>